apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Types/IPV4.md

 <version since="dev">

-IPv4
+IPV4

 </version>

 ### description

 IPV4
-IPv4 type, stored in the form of UInt32 in 4 bytes, used to represent IPv4 addresses The range of values is ['0.0.0.0', '255.255.255.255']
+IPv4 type, stored in the form of UInt32 in 4 bytes, used to represent IPv4 addresses.
+The range of values is ['0.0.0.0', '255.255.255.255'].

-`Inputs that exceed the value range will return NULL`
+`Inputs that exceed the value range or have invalid format will return NULL`

 ### example